Nearly 7,100 Americans turn 65 years old each day, and as technology evolves at a rapid pace, so too does its effect on how these seniors age.

 What is a medical alert system?

-Medical alert systems, also known as personal emergency response system (PERS), are an extension of a senior's safety net.
+Medical alert systems, also known as personal emergency response systems (PERS), are an extension of a senior's safety net.
 These systems use a combination of multiple technologies designed to communicate an emergency, demanding urgent attention and to request emergency medical personnel.
 By pressing the help button, a signal is sent to a 24-hour emergency call center where a trained operator can evaluate the situation and dispatch the paramedics, or call listed emergency contacts.

 What are the key features for medical alert systems?